nixpkgs-architecture/.github/profile/README.md

   - If applicable and wanted, the company that sponsors time to work on this
   - Tell us what times you'd be available for audio/video meetings
   - If you want an automatically updating invite to the weekly meetings, mention your email address
-- A discussion will take place as to whether you're accepted as a new team member
+- A private discussion among the current team will take place as to whether you're accepted as a new team member
 - The current team members will reach consensus on whether to accept the request and record that decision in the public [team log](https://github.com/nixpkgs-architecture/team-log) document, including all relevant arguments
 - If accepted, [@infinisil:matrix.org](https://matrix.to/#/@infinisil:matrix.org) will take these steps for adding you to the team:
   - Updating the team list [here](https://github.com/NixOS/nixos-homepage/blob/master/community/teams/nixpkgs-architecture.tt) with your entry and all relevant details
+  - Adding you to the private Matrix channel for team members
   - If you want to join the GitHub team, adding your GitHub user to the [nixpkgs architecture](https://github.com/nixpkgs-architecture) organization
   - If you haven't joined the weekly public meetings already, invite you